yaegashi/ansible-role-rundeckres/README.md

 from Ansible inventory and facts.

-It can generate tags for each node from groups defined in Ansible inventory, as well as other useful attributes such as osArch, osName, etc. from each host's facts gathered by Ansible.
+It can generate tags for each node from groups defined in Ansible inventory, as well as other useful attributes including osArch, osName, ansibleDistribution, etc. from facts gathered by Ansible.

 Ansible Galaxy Page:
 [https://galaxy.ansible.com/list#/roles/3327](https://galaxy.ansible.com/list#/roles/3327)